 - other topics related to the development of a student’s professional conduct and identity.

-The Professionalism Program is designed to prepare students for the challenges and realities of legal practice.
+The PLE program is designed to prepare students for the challenges and realities of legal practice.

 Experiential learning and professional development are woven into the fabric of our curriculum, and you will find our commitment to public service evident in everything the College of Law offers.
 We believe this is essential in providing our students with a legal education relevant in today’s world.

-- Students must pass all first-year courses as well as Constitutional Law II, Business Associations, Evidence, Administrative Law, and Professional Responsibility.
+- Students must pass all first-year courses as well as Constitutional Law II, Evidence, Advanced Advocacy, and Professional Responsibility.

 - Students must earn at least six credits in experiential learning courses designed to teach professional legal skills and write a major paper to satisfy an upper-division writing requirement.

-- Because the College, like the legal profession, places a high value on public service, all students must complete at least 50 hours of law-related pro bono service before graduation.
+- Because the College of Law, like the legal profession, places a high value on public service, all students must complete at least 50 hours of law-related pro bono service before graduation.

 All graduation requirements must be completed within six years from the time the student first matriculates into law school.